user234683/youtube-local/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3 (GNU AGPLv3) or any later version.

+Permission is hereby granted to the youtube-dl project at https://github.com/rg3/youtube-dl to relicense any portion of this software under the Unlicense, public domain, or whichever license is in use by youtube-dl at the time of relicensing, for the purpose of inclusion of said portion into youtube-dl.
+Relicensing permission is not granted for any purpose outside of direct inclusion into the [official repository](https://github.com/rg3/youtube-dl) of youtube-dl.
+If inclusion happens during the process of a pull-request, relicensing happens at the moment the pull request is merged into youtube-dl; until that moment, any cloned repositories of youtube-dl which make use of this software are subject to the terms of the GNU AGPLv3.